Seattle Cycle Tracks—Comfortable Protected Bike Lanes

 Seattle is building a network that puts all residents within ¼ mile of a bike facility.
 We want to make riding a bike a comfortable part of daily life for everyone.
 Cycle tracks, or protected bike lanes, are one piece of the network.
 Protected bike lanes help eliminate perceived risk and fear of collisions; reduce the risk of dooring crashes; and add a level of predictability making streets safer for everyone.

-A protected bike lane combines the user experience of a separated path with a conventional bike lane.
-A protected bike lane is physically separated (by grade or barrier) from motor traffic and distinct from the sidewalk.
-They have different forms, but all share common elements—they provide space that is primarily used for bicycles and are separated from motor vehicle travel lanes, parking lanes, and sidewalks.
-Cycle tracks have different forms, but all share common elements—they provide space that is primarily used for bicycles and are separated from motor vehicle travel lanes, parking lanes, and sidewalks.
+A protected bike lane combines the user experience of a multi-use trail with a conventional bike lane.
+They have different forms, but all share common elements — they provide space that is used for bicycles and are separated from motor vehicle travel lanes, parking lanes and sidewalks.
+Read a recent report on the ways protected bike lanes are supporting economic growth in cities where they are being built.

 Instructions on How to Use Protected Bike Lanes

 Currently, Seattle is constructing two-way protected bike lanes on one side of the street.
 This may vary as new facilities are added.
 Whether you’re riding a bike, driving, or walking, here’s how to use them: